manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 7. The staff member will ask you for the following information:
 	- Whether you have obtained any necassary permissions for lending the equipment and meet any other requirements
 	- How long you want each item - end of week, end of next week, end of month, end of next month, end of semester
-	- Your borrower ID: The user name part of your student or staff email (This is the first part, preceding @*.aau.dk)
+	- Your borrower ID: The user name part of your student or staff email (This is the first part, preceding @student.aau.dk or @create.aau.dk)
 -------------------------
 ## Returning equipment